MeanwhileOnGrad

 Hate-Speech — You should be familiar with this one already; practically all instances have the same rules on hate speech.

-If you're violating instance rules, you'll typically be warned.
+You'll be warned if you're violating the instance and community rules.
 Continuing poor behaviour after being warned will result in a ban or removal of your comments.
-Bans typically only last seven days, but repeat infractions will have longer sentences.
-You may ask to be unbanned.
+Bans typically only last 24 hours, but each subsequent infraction will double the amount.
+Depending on the content, the ban time may be increased.
+You may request an unban at any time.

 view the rest of the comments